TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 **Sharing with Other Companies (for their marketing purposes)**

-If you do not wish us to share the personal information we have collected with other unaffiliated companies (for their marketing purposes), contact us or call 800-440-0680 to opt out.
+If you do not wish us to share the personal information we have collected with other unaffiliated companies (for their marketing purposes), email this request to guest.relations@target.com with your first and last name and complete mailing address or call 800-440-0680 to opt out.

 **Cookies, Tracking, and Interest-Based Advertising**